mariochampion/gitmynotes/README.md

 `writers gonna write`
 Transform your macOS Notes into a version-controlled writer's archive on GitHub.
-This Python/AppleScript utility preserves the evolution of your writing by automatically backing up Notes to Markdown files, maintaining a complete history of every change.
-Watch your ideas grow from initial concepts to fully developed pieces, with every revision safely tracked and recoverable.
-Features folder organization matching your Notes structure, local audit logging, and secure GitHub integration - all processing happens on your machine, using only your GitHub credentials for repository access.
+Preserve your gems and most excellent lines, and track the full evolution of your work.
+Maintain a complete history of every change and watch your ideas grow from initial concepts to fully developed pieces, with every revision safely tracked and recoverable.
+Learn how to GitHub and branch and fork to explore your ideas, in trusted collabs, or on your own.

 `IT team gotta keep copies`